sayyidyofa/create-mock-bun/README.md

 ✅ Zero external dependencies (Bun built-in only)

 Complete Implementation
-See the source file create-mock.ts for the full implementation.
+See the source file src/index.ts for the full implementation.